 UNITED STATES OF AMERICA DEPARTMENT OF THE TREASURY FINANCIAL CRIMES ENFORCEMENT NETWORK

 IN THE MATTER OF:)

 )

 )

 Artichoke Joe's, a California Corporation)

-d/b/a Artichoke Joe's Casino) Number 2018-02 1
+d/b/a Artichoke Joe's Casino) Number 2017-05

-San Bruno California j
+San Bruno, California)

 ASSESSMENT OF CIVIL MONEY PENALTY

 I. INTRODUCTION

-The Financial Crimes Enforcement Network (FinCEN) has determined that grounds exist to assess a civil money penalty against Artichoke Joe's, a California corporation d/b/a Artichoke Joe's Casino (AJC), pursuant to the Bank Secrecy Act (BSA) and regulations issued pursuant to that Act.2
+The Financial Crimes Enforcement Network (FinCEN) has determined that grounds exist to assess a civil money penalty against Artichoke Joe's, a California corporation d/b/a Artichoke Joe's Casino (AJC), pursuant to the Bank Secrecy Act (BSA) and regulations issued pursuant to that Act.1

-AJC admits to the facts set forth below and that its conduct violated the BSA.
-AJC consents to the assessment of a civil money penalty and enters into the CONSENT TO THE ASSESSMENT OF CIVIL MONEY PENALTY (CONSENT) with FinCEN.
-The CONSENT is incorporated into this ASSESSMENT OF CIVIL MONEY PENALTY (ASSESSMENT) by reference.

-FinCEN has the authority to investigate and impose civil money penalties on card clubs for violations of the BSA.3 Rules implementing the BSA state that "[o]verall authority for enforcement
+FinCEN has the authority to investigate and impose civil money penalties on card clubs for violations of the BSA.2 Rules implementing the BSA state that "[o]verall authority for enforcement and compliance, including coordination and direction of procedures and activities of all other agencies exercising delegated authority under this chapter" has been delegated by the Secretary of the Treasury to FinCEN.3

-1 The Assessment of Civil Money Penalty (2017-005), dated November 15, 2017, in which FinCEN imposed on Artichoke Joe's Casino a civil money penalty of \$8,000,000 is rescinded.
-All references in this CONSENT to the "ASSESSMENT OF CIVIL MONEY PENALTY" or "ASSESSMENT" are references to the order issued on May 3, 2018.

-2 The Bank Secrecy Act is codified at 12 U.S.C. §§ 1829b, 1951-1959 and 31 U.S.C. §§ 5311-5314, 5316-5332.
+1 The Bank Secrecy Act is codified at 12 U.S.C. §§ 1829b, 1951-1959 and 31 U.S.C. §§ 5311-5314, 5316-5332.
 Regulations implementing the Bank Secrecy Act appear at 31 C.F.R.
 Chapter X.

-3 31 C.F.R. § 1010.810(a); Treasury Order 180-01 (July 1, 2014).
+2 31 C.F.R. § 1010.810(a); Treasury Order 180-01 (July 1, 2014).

+3 31 C.F.R. § 1010.810(a).